M2FM diskette format

 CDC Application Note: PLO and Write comp, 40 pgs.

-Intellec Double Density Diskette Operating System Hardware Reference Manual.
+INtel, Intellec Double Density Diskette Operating System Hardware Reference Manual,

 At the bit level, the hardware issue was described by Jay at the time as follows: "Reading a track['s bit] cell image still depends on the controller being capable of correctly decoding the bit cells and clock.
 FM and MFM are not really density by themselves, but are instead different ways of recording self-clocking data streams."
 He provided some quoted text and references to on-line documents as below.
 He said